matthewpkearney/matthewpkearney/README.md

 # Hello!!
 ### I am a student at Stevens Institute of Technology studying computer science.
 I have specific interests in data science, visualization, machine learning, and physics!
-I am also inclined to critically analyze how modern technological advancements are prepared to change the world for the best and for the worst.

 <!--